14dstcyr/buzzline-03-StCyr/README.md

 ## Task 3.
 Start a Kafka JSON Producer

-This producer generates streaming JSON data for our topic.
+This producer generates earthquake JSON messages (tremors and aftershocks).

 In VS Code, open a terminal.
 Use the commands below to activate .venv (if not active), and start the producer.